AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_custom_ui_android.md

 ![](https://web-cdn.agora.io/docs-files/1623761240753)

-UIKit contains all the code for the user interfaces of Flexible Classroom.
-You can find the source code of UIKit in the `agoraui` folder in the [CloudClass-Android](https://github.com/AgoraIO-Community/CloudClass-Android) repository on GitHub (Branch release/apaas/1.1.0_region).
+You can find the source code of UIKit in the `agoraui` folder in the [CloudClass-Android](https://github.com/AgoraIO-Community/CloudClass-Android/tree/release/apaas%2F1.1.0.1_region) repository on GitHub (Branch release/apaas/1.1.0.1_region).
 The project structure of UIKit is as follows:

 | Folder | Description |
 | :----------- | :----------------------------------------------------------- |